GerardMaggiolino/TRPO-Implementation/README.md

 policy from the network results in a lower score; it should be noted that the implementation ONLY reduces the gradient based on KL divergence, and does not increase the gradient underneath the threshold.
-Thus, slower convergence in the same number of iterations is expected.
+Thus, slower convergence in the same number of iterations is expected, assuming the parameter update has a net positive influence on policy behavior.